-Practical Life: Students are ready for new challenges in this area: planning and cooking meals in our Garden-to-Table program; planning and conducting short trips off campus to visit area museums or other sources of information for student research; physical education; and conflict mediation and student-led traditions for promoting a positive culture at school.
+Students are ready for new challenges in this area: cooking meals in our Garden-to-Table program; planning and conducting short trips off campus to conduct research at area destinations or museums; mediating conflict; and leading traditions to promote a positive culture at school.

-Education of the Senses: Classifying things that can be found outdoors on campus and other work with scientific nomenclature appeals to the elementary students.
+Elementary students are drawn to making connections.
+They enjoy classifying things that can be found outdoors and work that involves scientific nomenclature.
 Learning to conduct experiments presents this age group with new challenges in the use of their senses and the articulation of what they observe.

-Language: Elementary students love literature and creative writing.
-The Junior Great Books tradition of shared inquiry provides a structure for discussion based on stories that convey the timeless themes in human interaction.
+Elementary students love literature and creative writing.
+The tradition of shared inquiry provides a structure for discussions based on stories that convey the timeless themes in human interaction.
 Student research motivates extended writing projects and provides opportunities to practice oral presentation skills.
 Abstract concepts in grammar are made accessible and fun with the Montessori materials.

-Math and Geometry: The Montessori math materials make for a seamless transition for our students moving into the elementary years.
-Materials that are familiar from the Children's House continue to be used for more advanced lessons and new materials are introduced.
-The series of materials supports students in gradually moving from concrete work with materials to ultimately working exclusively with pencil and paper.
-Materials represent new concepts in a very concrete way and then with increasingly abstract representations until the manipulative are no longer needed.
-The curriculum, supported by these materials, allows students to simultaneously pursue both memorization of math facts and work with more complex new concepts.
+The Montessori math materials enable a seamless transition for students moving into the elementary years.
+Materials that are familiar from the Children's House level continue to be used for more advanced lessons while new materials are also introduced.
+Montessori materials present new concepts in a very concrete way, then increasingly incorporate abstract representations until the materials are no longer needed.
+The curriculum allows students to simultaneously memorize math facts and work with new complex concepts.

-Geography and History: Elementary students are naturally drawn to the awe-inspiring topics of our universe and the natural forces at work over vast expanses of time in our world.
-The history of human civilization and the study of fundamental needs of all cultures across time have a similar appeal for their expanding minds.
-At this age they study natural features that shape life on the various continents, and they begin to understand how those factors relate to political geography and economics.
-The accomplishments of heroes from times and places near and far are a common source of inspiration for them.
-Likewise, they take very seriously issues of fairness and justice in history and current events as well as withing the family and the school.
+Elementary students are naturally drawn to the awe-inspiring topics of our universe and the natural forces at work over vast expanses of time.
+The history of human civilization and the study of fundamental needs have a similar appeal for their expanding minds.
+At this age they study natural features that shape life on Earth and begin to understand how those factors relate to political geography and economics.
+The accomplishments of heroes from times and places near and far are a common source of inspiration.
+Likewise, they take very seriously issues of fairness and justice in history and current events as well as within the family and the school.

-Science: Students' work includes physics, chemistry, botany & zoology, and ecology.
+Students' work includes physics, chemistry, botany, zoology, and ecology.
 They gain an understanding of concepts in these areas and the interdependence between them.